 Ryukoku University was established in 1639, as a seminary of Nishi Hongwanji Temple.
-Today the university has 9 Faculties, a Junior College, 10 Graduate Schools, and The Japanese Culture and Language Program (JCLP), distributed among two campuses in the city of Kyoto and one in Shiga Prefecture.
-Among approximately 20,000 undergraduate and graduate students, there are approximately 450 international students from many countries around the world.
+Today the university has 10 Faculties, a Junior College, 10 Graduate Schools, and the Japanese Culture and Language Program (JCLP), distributed among two campuses in the city of Kyoto and one in Shiga Prefecture.
+Among the approximately 20,000 undergraduate and graduate students, there are approximately 600 international students from many countries around the world.

 The Japanese Culture and Language Program (JCLP) is a one-year intensive course, centered on the Japanese language and a variety of Japanese affairs.
 It is ideal for students with an interest in Japanese language and culture, or those preparing for entry into a Japanese university.

 Students are evaluated on their Japanese language proficiency every semester and then placed into a suitable Japanese Language class based on their proficiency.

 There are various elective subjects in the afternoon such as Japanese culture, society, etc.